-Marijus Strončikas (born in 1974) - Member of Board of APB Apranga since 30 April 2010.
+Marijus Strončikas (born in 1974) - Member of the Board of APB Apranga since 30 April 2010.
 Education: Kaunas Technical University, Faculty of Informatics, master of IT Science.
-He has 4 365 shares of the Company, representing 0.01% of the share capital and votes.
+He has no Company shares.

-Information on positions in other companies: IT Director of concern MG Baltic UAB; Purchasing Director and Member of the board of Stumbras AB; Member of the board of Mineraliniai vandenys UAB.
+Information on positions in other companies: IT and Purchasing Director of concern MG Baltic UAB; Member of the Board of Stumbras AB; Member of the Board of Mineraliniai vandenys UAB.